 Parents or guardians in Pennsylvania are able to home school their children as an option to compulsory school attendance.
 This law specifies the requirements and responsibilities of the parents and the school district where the family lives.
-Parents interested in a home education program for their children need to submit the following to Ms. Kristin Carroll, Director of Pupil Services prior to August 1st of each school year:
+Parents interested in a home education program for their children need to submit the following to Dr. Mark Long, Assistant Superintendent prior to August 1st of each school year:

 1. A notarized affidavit of the supervisor of a home education program

 2. Outline of proposed objectives as specified by Home Education Law

 3. Photocopies of the student's immunization and health records

 4. The supervisor must have a high school diploma or its equivalent.